Keep Shorewood Beautiful

 Our Purpose

-Keep Shorewood Beautiful is a dedicated community action group that supports responsible development that balances housing needs with our responsibility to protect our natural assets.
-Shorewood has unique natural assets, but we are at a crossroads as development expands, seemingly without any consideration for the impact of development on the character of our city.
+Keep Shorewood Beautiful is a community action group that supports responsible development that balances housing needs with our responsibility to maintain the unique quality of life for Shorewood residents and our need to protect our natural assets.
+Shorewood has unique natural assets, but we are at a crossroads as development expands, seemingly without any consideration for the impact of development on residents' quality of life and the character of our city.
+Our goal is to give residents a voice in the future of Shroewood and to support needed growth for Shorewood while maintaining the character and beauty of our region for future generations.

 What We Support